yishn/GTPWrapper/README.md

 Getting started
 ---------------

-First, you need to create an GTP engine by implementing the abstract `Engine` class:
+To create a GTP engine is straightforward: Simply create a new class implementing the abstract `Engine` class:

 ```c#
 using GTPWrapper